- 28 Sep 2022

 A list of commonly used functions is displayed.

-- Select a function.
-The widget will be updated immediately.
+Select a function.
+The widget updates immediately.

 Adding Aggregate Functions